harshadarsh2001/Departmentfinal2/README.md

 -Running the Docker container
 To run the Docker container for the Spring Boot application, execute the following command in your terminal:

--docker run --name department -d my-spring-boot-app
+docker run --name department -d my-spring-boot-app

 -Running with Docker Compose
 Alternatively, you can use Docker Compose to simplify the process.
 Ensure you have a docker-compose.yml file configured properly.
 Then, run:

--docker-compose up -d
+docker-compose up -d

 ## Testing